We had tried to get out of Ullapool.

 Except for one, quite conspicuously.

-Round the Loch, the land continues to get flatter, duller as we head along.
-Passepartout driving us attentively through the town of Tongue, despite all my poor directions.
+Round the loch, the land continues to get flatter, duller as we head along.
+Passepartout driving us through the town of Tongue.
 And then we’re up again on the top of the country.

 We drive through Thurso.
 It is a big, proper town.
 Granite and serious and evidently prosperous.
-And then we’re on the final stretch – stopping first at the true most northerly point of mainland Britain, Dunnet Head – to John o’Groats.
+And then we’re on the final stretch – stopping first at the true most northerly point of mainland Britain, Dunnet Head.

 Things are less touristy at the other end of the country.
-There are less fast food places and more of a community than in Cornwall.
+There are less fast food places and more of a community than in its Lands End counterpart in Cornwall.
 I’m amazed to see a large school up here, people living on the furthest point of the country.

-19 days since we stood at an identical signpost, we take our photos under ‘Land’s End 874 miles’ and try to think grandiose thoughts having made it all the way through the country here.
-And fail.
+19 days since we stood at an identical signpost, we take our photos under the ‘Land’s End 874 miles’. and reflect on how we’ve made it.
+Made it all the way through the country.

 “You’re 34p short”.

-The short pug-faced woman sat behind the desk of the John O’Groats camping site pushes our heaped change back towards us.
+The short, pug-faced woman sat behind the desk of the John o’Groats camping site pushes our heaped change back over the table towards us.
 Her nervous looking husband lurking behind her, heavy set but cowardly tense, wearing thick glasses with no eyes behind them.

-A lumbering figure appeared from behind the admin cabin.
+A lumbering figure appeared from behind the admin portacabin.

-“Here” said the owner’s husband in a hushed voice, shaking slightly, handing me a 50 pence piece coin “Take it.
-But don’t tell her I gave it to you”.
+“Here,” said the owner’s husband in a hushed voice, shaking slightly, handing me a 50 pence piece coin.

 I bounced back into the office, slapping the money down.
 “We’ll have a berth please.”